 (A) on the CAISO Controlled Grid; and

-(B) for which an EIM Entity provides EIM Transmission Service Information pursuant to Section 29.17.
+(B) for which an EIM Entity or EIM Sub-Entity provides EIM Transmission Service Information pursuant to Section 29.17.

 (b) Implementation of Access as an EIM Entity.

 (1) EIM Implementation Agreement.
 A Balancing Authority that wishes to become an EIM Entity must first execute an EIM Implementation Agreement with the CAISO that establishes –